GaillardMaxime/UE5-Simple-State-Machine/README.md

 # UE5 Simple State Machine

 This plugin is a simple implementation of a State Machine using Gameplay Tags as States.

-The State Machine is an Actor Component, that way, it can be used on any Actor, no matter what it's used for.
+The State Machine is a Actor Component, that way, it can be used on any Actor, no matter what it's used for.
+And it can be used with any GameplayTags

 ## Installation